-The value of intangible assets comprises of computer software and development costs relating to online projects.
+The value of intangible assets comprises of development costs relating to online projects.
 The value assigned to these assets under IFRS has been removed for the Solvency II Balance Sheet as the assets cannot be sold separately and the Group could not assign a market price as quoted in an active market for same or similar assets.